Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Feeding time:

-If your dog is still a puppy, you feed him four, three and eventually two times a day.
-Each meal is a training opportunity — teach him to Sit and Stay before you put his dish down.
-Make him wait for a second or two, and then let him eat.
-You’ll be surprised how quickly he catches on to this routine.
+If your dog is still a puppy, you feed them four, three, and eventually two times a day.
+Each meal is a training opportunity — teach them to Sit and Stay before you put the dish down.
+Make them wait for a second or two and then let them eat.
+You’ll be surprised how quickly they catch on to this routine.
 You also can put the dish down first and follow the same procedure.

 When exiting and entering buildings:

 If you have more than one dog, door manners are an absolute must.
 They’re equally important for the single-dog household.
-It usually takes about 30 seconds for the dog to catch on that he’s supposed to wait before you tell him it’s okay to exit (or enter).
+It usually takes about 30 seconds for the dog to catch on that they’re supposed to wait before you tell them it’s okay to exit (or enter).
 It’s a matter of consistency on your part until the behavior becomes automatic.

 Chapter 14